African swine fever virus: Southeast Asia

 In Sabah, Malaysia, outbreaks of ASF had been detected in domestic pigs by February 2021.
 However, large numbers of dead wild pigs had been reported dead since January, and over a hundred Bornean bearded pigs had been found dead as of March 2021; the Sabah Wildlife Department later stated that it was probably due to ASF.
 Other Southeast Asian pig species are thought to also be vulnerable including the (Sulawesi) Celebes warty pig.

+The virus was first detected in Singapore in wild pigs on 5 February 2023, where wild pig mortality was estimated to be over 98% on the island of Pulau Ubin, but lower on the main island of Singapore.
+The disease triggered an ecological cascade that likely led to the spike in greater mouse-deer population on Pulau Ubin.

 India

-On 29 April 2020, India reported the first African Swine Fever disease outbreak in the state of Assam and Arunachal Pradesh.
-It has been said that the disease is being spread via transboundary transmission from China.
-According to the data available with the veterinary department, over 15,000 pigs has been recorded dead from the 9 affected districts so far in Assam viz.
-Golaghat, Majuli, Dibrugarh, Kamrup, Dhemaji, Biswanath, North Lakhimpur, Sivasagar, Jorhat.
+On 29 April 2020, India reported the first ASF disease outbreak in the states of Assam and Arunachal Pradesh.
+The disease reportedly is being spread via transboundary transmission from China.
+According to the data available with the veterinary department, over 15,000 pigs had been recorded dead from the 9 affected districts so far in Assam, viz.
+Golaghat, Majuli, Dibrugarh, Kamrup, Dhemaji, Biswanath, North Lakhimpur, Sivasagar, and Jorhat.
 Sale and consumption of pork meat have been banned in the affected districts of Assam.
-On 4 July, the test results of certain pig carcass samples came in as a confirmation for African Swine Fever in Bokakhat subdivision of Golaghat.
-The pig mortality reached around 800 numbers in Bokakhat.
-It is suspected that the infection came into the region from Kamargaon which is located near Bokakhat.
+On 4 July, the test results of certain pig carcass samples came in as a confirmation for ASF in Bokakhat subdivision of Golaghat.
+The pig mortality reached around 800 in number in Bokakhat.
+The infection was suspected to have come into the region from Kamargaon, which is located near Bokakhat.